statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

   > It is a statement of the set of findings we report from an experiment.
 If we expect 5% of our reported findings to be incorrect, we report a FDR of 5%.

 1. In the article it says that "The q value provides a measure of each feature’s significance, automatically taking into account the fact that thousands are simultaneously being tested".
 Is it that it compares the various features being measured and states how significant is a gene or feature when compared to the other genes or features in consideration?

-1. Is it common that published genomwide studies use q values instead of p values today?
-Is there any resistance against switching to q values or is it just a matter of ignorance?
+  > No, each feature is tested individually.
+However, we want to make an assesment of the errors of the features we called significant.

 1. Is there any specific case that q-value is more convenient to use than p-value or it can be applied for every statistical test?
+  > It can be used on any experiment generating a set of independent *p* values.

 1. In the context of genomics, is there any case in which it is better to express the significance in terms of the false positive rate rather than false discovery rate?

-1. Are q-values better than p-values only when many different features are analysed at the same time, or is it always more accurate?
+  > Sure, anytime you are interested in what fraction of all FPs in your experiment that is called significant, an FPR should be used.

 1. FDR is number of null hypothesis expected above threshold.
 However, how do we predict the number of expect null hypothesis that would be above threshold for a completely new and unknown data set or data set generated using relatively new techniques (Something that is never studied before and we do not have an idea of the expected rate of error)?

-1. In the article it is mentioned that the Bonferroni correction (controlling the familywise error rate) is too conservative when many true positives can be expected, but it still seems to be used in many studies.
-Are there any additional advantages or practical considerations underlying this, or could one equally well use a FDR approach in such cases?
+> The novelty of the techique does not matter.
+As long as we can do hypothesis tests of the measurements the technique is generating, you should be able to use this.

-## *q* values in practice.
+## Usage of *q* values/FDR in literature.
 1. Also, how is the q-value threshold chosen?
 (The article mentioned choosing what's practical for subsequent verification, are there other criteria?)
  > There is no rule.
 However, frequently tresholds of 1% or 5% are used.

 1. Are p-values and q-values used exclusively in publications?
 P-values can be used to assess scientific literature, while q-values is dependent on pi0 which seems to be estimated by the one conducting the study which increases risk of bias.
+1. Is it common that published genomwide studies use q values instead of p values today?
+Is there any resistance against switching to q values or is it just a matter of ignorance?
+1. Are q-values better than p-values only when many different features are analysed at the same time, or is it always more accurate?
   > Whenever multiple tests are involved, most journals require you to report FDR/*p* values.
 However, whenever you have measurements on one indidual substance that you were interested prior to the experiment, you can report *p* values.